Vanuatu vs Türkiye: a small donation, or a large bet.

 Should a Bitcoiner choose Vanuatu or Türkiye?

-For speed, a smaller fixed cost, and no foreign-property exposure, Vanuatu is usually cleaner: $145,000 all-in, 30 to 60 days, zero personal income tax, on-chain source of funds.
-Türkiye fits if you specifically want $400,000 in Turkish real estate and the mobility it brings. cbi.vu sells Vanuatu; 21 CBI services Türkiye.
+For speed, a smaller fixed cost, and no foreign-property exposure, Vanuatu is usually cleaner: $145,000 all-in, 30–60 days, zero personal income tax, on-chain source of funds.
+Türkiye fits if you specifically want $400,000 in Turkish real estate and the mobility it brings.
+That is a genuine choice, and it is not our file; cbi.vu sells Vanuatu and does not service the Türkiye program.

 Price the faster, simpler option.

-Run your numbers on the live Vanuatu calculator, read the 16-page Vanuatu Brief, or book a confidential file-read with Adam.
+Run your numbers on the live Vanuatu calculator, read the free 19-page Vanuatu Brief, or book a confidential file-read with Adam.
 A smaller fixed cost, no property to manage, and the trade-offs against Türkiye stated plainly.
+The first call is a $475 engagement via BitSettle (BTC or USDT) or $500 via Stripe; whichever you pay is credited in full toward the advisory if you retain within 90 days, separate from the $5,000 VFIU line.
+No obligation to proceed.